 In this article, we review the best heart helplines and resources the Internet has to offer.
-Since many of our readers are based in the UK, we've clearly had a bias in choosing UK resources.
+As a London based alcohol rehab and drug rehab clinic, many of our readers are based in the UK and thus we’ve clearly had a bias in choosing UK resources.
 However, a number of the below resources are based in US, Canada and mainland Europe.
-We've included these international resources because of the sheer value they offer to UK-based resources.
+We’ve included these international resources because of the sheer value they offer to UK-based resources.
 The heart is the same no matter where you are born, so when it comes to giving sound informational about the heart, there truly is no borders!

 Whilst there exists many good resources relating to the heart, the sheer number of these resources many confuse people who are seeking out this sort of help.
 This article aims to reduce this confusion by spelling out exactly what each of these resources has to offer.

 Many of the below resources aim to help those who have experienced heart problems in the past.
 These resources also assist family members of those directly affected by heart problems.
 These resources contain information-rich articles detailing topics relating to the heart’s health.
 This includes information on events, research findings and general tips for improving the health of your heart.

 We now list and detail the most popular and useful heart resources on the Internet in 2017.
 We list these resources alphabetically

 1. NHS Choices